festwertspeicher/jacques-loom/docs/_docs/writing-documentation.md

 ## What

 On this Page you can find instructions on how to write or edit this website.
-This is a [Jekyll page](https://jekyllrb.com/) living in the projects [github repository]({{ site.repo }}) in the `/docs` subfolder.
+This is a [Jekyll page](https://jekyllrb.com/) living in the project's [github repository]({{ site.repo }}) in the `/docs` subfolder.
 For more information on Github Pages see [this documentation](https://docs.github.com/en/pages/setting-up-a-github-pages-site-with-jekyll).

-The theme of this documentation is build on [this starter template](https://vsoch.github.com/tw-jekyll/).
+The theme of this documentation is built on [this starter template](https://vsoch.github.com/tw-jekyll/).
 Everything has been modified to fit my needs.
 The original [Apache License](https://github.com/vsoch/tw-jekyll/tree/main/LICENSE) is included.
 For CSS Styling the latest Version of Tailwind is used.
-The Build Process of Tailwind is not running on the Github Server and needs to be deployd along with your Commit.
+The Build Process of Tailwind is not running on the Github Server and needs to be deployed along with your Commit.

 ## Up and Running